 Finance Institutions (DFI) Network, also an FIP organisation, with a current membership of

-forty-two (42) national DFIs.
+thirty-seven (37) national DFIs.
 Through technical and capacity building support, as well as

 resource mobilization, advisory services, policy research and advocacy, our mandate is to